 But back to food before I start weeping… These Vegan Rice Cabbage Rolls with Sauerkraut are the fasting time version of the famous Sarmale – Traditional Romanian Cabbage Rolls with Pork and Rice, which is probably my favorite dish in the world, something I grew up with, something I make myself today for my family.
 It is the first time I’ve made a vegan version of them, I used to think that if I make myself the trouble of making sarmale then I have to make the original.
 But now that I have finally made their vegan version, I know for sure I will make these again and again as well.
 And not only this version, I found a few other fillings that I would definitely love to try as well.

-But until then enjoy these delicious vegan cabbage rolls stuffed with rice and vegetables.
+But until then enjoy these delicious Vegan Rice Cabbage Rolls with Sauerkraut.
 I bought my whole head of fermented cabbage in the Russian food store, but if you live in Germany you might be able to find it in larger supermarkets as well.
 Otherwise, I suppose any Eastern European food store will have some.
 The cabbage weighed about 2 kg/ 4.4 oz and I was able to make about 50 rolls out of it.
 Don’t think that 50 are way too many, they are quite small, so you will be able to eat quite a few in one go and this kind of dish tastes even better when reheated a couple of times.
 We had enough for 3 days and I was not tired of them in the end, I loved eating them every day.